weewx/weewx/docs_src/utilities/weectl-import-config-opt.md

 ### `delimiter`{#csv_delimiter}

 The character used to separate fields.
+This parameter must be included in quotation marks.

-Optional, the default is `,` (comma).
+Optional, the default is `','` (comma).

 ### `decimal`{#csv_decimal}